ashenBlade/postgres-dev-helper/README.md

 Directory [`./src/test`](./src/test) contains multiple staff for extension testing.
 You can read [README](./src/test/README.md) to look at testing process.

-In short, only variable expansion is tested using large test matrix: PG Version x VS Code Version x Debugger.
+For variables testing is performed using matrix: PG Version x VS Code Version x Debugger.
 Each dimension contains all supported values: 9 (PG Versions) x 4 (VS Code Versions) x 2 (Debuggers) = 72 tests in total.

+For formatting testing is performed using matrix: PG Version x VS Code Version (36 tests in total).

 ## Known Issues